National Enterprise Board: Activities

 In practice the NEB's main activity became one of rescuing failing companies, with mixed results.
+By 1979 no less than 85% of its budget had been spent on the ailing manufacturers Rolls-Royce and British Leyland.
 It also made efforts to develop Britain's fledgling electronics and computer industries.

-One of the first tasks of the NEB was the production of the Ryder Report, named after the NEB's new chairman, Lord Ryder, on the future of British Leyland.
+One of the first tasks of the NEB was the production of the Ryder Report, named after the NEB's new chairman, Lord Ryder, on the future of British Leyland (BL).
+BL had been nationalised the previous year after going to the government for financial aid.

-In 1975 the NEB bailed out the struggling electronics firm Ferranti and effectively nationalised it, acquiring a 65% share of the company.
-This was returned to the private sector in 1980 as a profitable company.
+In 1975 the NEB bailed out the struggling electronics firm Ferranti with a £7m injection and effectively nationalised it, acquiring a 65% share of the company.
+After restructuring, it was returned to the private sector in 1980 as a profitable company.

+Also in 1975, the NEB invested £25 million into the loss-making machine tool manufacturer Alfred Herbert to modernise the business and reduce borrowings, but this failed to turn the company around;

+it was acquired by Tooling Investments in 1980 and went into receivership in 1982.

+The loss-making Cambridge Instrument Company was acquired by the NEB in 1976, who performed a substantial reorganisation of the business.
+It was returned to profitability and privatised again in 1979.

+The NEB invested money, and took equity in various small and medium sized companies.
+By 1977, the NEB had a holding in 16 different companies, including the British assets of the bankrupt Fairey Group which it acquired in a bidding contest.

 In 1977 the NEB rescued Sinclair Radionics from bankruptcy, provided a loan facility and took effective control of the company by acquiring a 73% stake.

 The memory and microprocessor company Inmos was set up by the NEB in 1978.
+It captured 60% of the global market in static RAM devices.
+The government's shares in the company were sold to Thorn EMI in 1984.

+The NEB only ever reached one planning agreement with a private company, when it bailed out Chrysler Europe in order to save jobs, however the planning agreement was breached in 1978 when Chrysler sold its operations to Peugeot.